lindig/lipsum/README.md

 ## Why not using Noweb?

 Noweb is a great tool with a flexible architecture that permits a user to plug in filters to extend it.
-This also makes its installation depend on various filters that are part of its distribution that are written in various languages.
+This makes its installation depend on various filters that are part of its distribution and that are written in various languages.
 While this is usually not a problem if you develop code mostly for yourself, it adds one more dependency if you want to release code as open source.